Glossary

 Multimodal AI

-AI systems that can process and generate multiple types of data — such as text, images, audio, and video — within a single model.
+AI systems that can process and generate multiple types of data — text, images, audio, and video — within a single model.
+GPT-4V, Gemini Ultra, and Claude 3 are multimodal models that understand images and text together.

 P